The Garden (1990 film): Overview

 Other images include the Twelve Apostles as 12 women in babushkas, sitting at a table by the seaside as they run their fingers around the edges of wine glasses to create an ominous hum.

-It also focuses on what it meant to be required to be viewed as queer in the 20th century, highlighting Section 28, of which Jarman was from the start a noted opponent.
+The film addresses what it meant to be viewed as queer in the 20th century, highlighting Section 28, which Jarman opposed from the start.
 The film is augmented with unusually tinted shots of beaches and bizarre changes between classical, Cypriot and other types of music and sound.